 At Ice.com, where we sell high-ticket jewelry items that cost anywhere from $50 to $50,000, we have to be especially on guard.
 In retail, jewelry usually commands a higher street value, making it particularly attractive to criminals.

 While you can't completely eliminate fraud, you can minimize it.
-One countermeasure we've found to be highly successful in beating back fraud is
+One countermeasure we've found to be highly successful in beating back fraud is knowledge-based authentication (KBA).
+We use the technology to verify the identities of customers calling into our call center with high-risk transactions -- cases that have been flagged for potential fraud.

 The KBA system provides our call center agents with a series of questions about the individual customer -- ones that technically could only be answered by the person conducting the transaction.
 The system accesses a mix of public records, such as those maintained by credit bureaus, and commercially available databases.
 It also measures the level of risk associated with a particular identity and can address high-risk identities by adjusting the difficulty of the questions.